Theo-Darvoux/MP2I/README.md

-# Mathematiques
-pizza sur pizza ça fait un
+🍕 sur 🍕 ça fait un